 I’ve included several notes in the recipe in regards to white chocolate.
 For instance, don’t even think about melting white chocolate chips unless you want to introduce stress, frustration, and bad words into your life, and a few other things, like how far you can make this ahead of time, so please read through the recipe before making, and let me know if you have any questions!

 And just in case these questions might come up:

 -This is the 9-inch springform pan I’ve had for years; love it.

-- 20 Oreo or other chocolate sandwich cookies (about 10 ounces), finely crushed (no need to remove cream from the middle)
+- 20 Oreo or other chocolate sandwich cookies, (about 283 g), finely crushed (no need to remove cream from the middle)

-- 6 ounces white chocolate (not white chocolate chips or almond bark – see note above for details)
+- 6 ounces (170 g) white chocolate, not white chocolate chips or almond bark – see note for details

 - 2 tablespoons cornstarch